ethereum/devp2p/caps/eth.md

 `[[nonce: P, receivingAddress: B_20, value: P, ...], ...]`

-Specify (a) transaction(s) that the peer should make sure is included on its transaction queue.
-The items in the list (following the first item `0x12`) are transactions in the format described in the main Ethereum specification.
-Nodes must not resend the same transaction to a peer in the same session.
-This packet must contain at least one (new) transaction.
+Specify transactions that the peer should make sure is included on its transaction queue.
+The items in the list are transactions in the format described in the main Ethereum specification.
+Transactions messages must contain at least one (new) transaction, empty Transactions messages are discouraged and may lead to disconnection.

+Nodes must not resend the same transaction to a peer in the same session and must not relay transactions to a peer they received that transaction from.
+In practice this is often implemented by keeping a per-peer bloom filter or set of transaction hashes which have already been sent or received.

 ### GetBlockHeaders (0x03)